 What will I learn in the minor?

+Are you interested in using technology to make a difference in the world?
+From big problems like global warming to focused needs in your home or community, engineering is all about solving problems.
 The Applied Sciences and Engineering (APSE) minor trains students with an engineering and entrepreneurial mindset.
 You will build on the foundation from your math and science courses, and engage in hands-on engineering applications of real-world challenges.

 Join the minor to learn about materials sciences, optics, fluid mechanics, sensors, and more.